jeremykross/recurrent/README.md

        value-$)}))
 ```

-Defined is a component `Input` that generates a signal `value-$` from it's `"input"` event looking at the `target.value` of the event object.
+Here, we've defined a component `Input` that generates a signal `value-$` from it's `oninput` event looking at the `target.value` of the event object.
 We may want to use this component within other components.
 There's another special symbol (in addition to `$`) for instantiation.
 To create an instance of the input we do something like this

 ```clojure
 (let [input (!
 Input "FooBar")])